Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Environment and Evaluation Details

-\textbf{Environment.} The environment is a $30 \times 30$ grid world divided into two equal regions.
 The \emph{deterministic region} occupies the entire left half (all rows, columns 0--14), comprising $450$ cells, each assigned a fixed 200-dimensional binary observation pattern (``TV pixels''), constructed as cyclic shifts of a shared random base vector such that neighbouring cells have strongly correlated observations.

 The \emph{stochastic region} occupies the right half (columns 15--29); every visit independently re-samples an i.i.d.\ Bernoulli$(0.5)$ 200-dimensional binary vector, making prediction error irreducible regardless of training.
-The oracle irreducible noise floor is $\sqrt{200} \times 0.5 \approx 7.07$.
+The oracle irreducible noise floor for the stochastic region is $\sqrt{200} \times 0.5 \approx 7.07$ (and trivially $0$ for the deterministic region).
 The agent begins at cell $(15, 15)$ --- the centre row, on the stochastic side of the boundary.

 \textbf{Actions and transitions.} At each step the agent selects one of four directional actions: Up, Down, Left, Right.
 Transitions are fully deterministic; boundary actions are excluded from the valid set at edge cells.